learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 Let's approach solving this problem from a TDD approach.
 That means what we don't care about is "how", but rather, we care about "what".
 What will the program do if it works correctly, not how will it do it.
 We are going to write our expectations first, then our implementation.

-Before we look at the RSpec syntax, let's just express our tests naturally.
+Before we look at the RSpec syntax, let's just express our tests in plain English (also sometimes referred to as "psuedo-code").

 1. We expect fizzbuzz(3) to return "Fizz"
 2. We expect fizzbuzz(5) to return "Buzz"